 When you are discharged you may be referred to your district nurse to check the wounds and dressings.
 We will also give you a hospital appointment to attend to check your wounds.
 Use water to clean the area around your wound.
 Do not use scented soap, talc, perfume or deodorant until your wound is fully healed.
-If you have been advised that you can shower, do not allow the full force of the shower water directly on to your wound.
+If you have been advised that you can shower, do not allow the full force of the shower water directly onto your wound.
 Check the temperature of the water before getting into the shower as the sensation in the breast area may be altered.
 If you still have dressings on, please make sure these are replaced.
 Most stitches are dissolvable and do not need to be removed.

 You may experience some discomfort at first.
 Rest and taking a mild painkiller should help.
-If you experience severe discomfort or pain, contact your GP, ward or a surgical team member.
-(Phone numbers are on page 3).
+If you experience severe discomfort or pain, contact your own doctor, ward or a surgical team member.

-Try to sleep in a slightly upright position in bed with the aid of pillows for the first couple of weeks to help reduce any swelling in your breasts.
+Try and sleep in a slightly upright position in bed with the aid of pillows for the first couple of weeksto help reduce any swelling in your breasts.
+Avoid sleeping face down for atleast one month.